DarinJoshua-dev/DarinJoshua-dev/README.md

 - 🤔 I’m looking for help with ...
 Development, New Technology and Projects ✨
 - 💬 Ask me about ...
 Anything related to Tech, Sports, Games, Music, Food & News 🏆
 - 📫 How to reach me: ... <a href="https://www.linkedin.com/in/darin-joshua-d"><img src="https://img.shields.io/badge/LinkedIn--_.svg?style=social&logo=linkedin" alt="LinkedIn"></a>
-- 😄 Pronouns: ...
+- 😁 Pronouns: ...
 He, Him, His, Me ✌
 - ⚡ Fun fact: ...
-I'm a Tech Enthusiast and Passionate Learner ⭐
--->
+I'm a Passionate Learner and Self-motivated Goal Achiever. ⭐ --> An Enterprising & Energetic Engineer who loves to create & work in innovative, efficient & strategic ways towards Computer Science development.
+A Tech-Enthusiast who adores New Technologies, Innovations, etc. A Bold leader with Team Synergy enjoying to design, manage & plan solutions.